krdr-mft/menu-exercise/README.md

 # Instalation instructions

-It is assumed that you have globaly installed PHP 8.x, Composer and development server (Sail, eg).
-Clone the project into desired folder
+It is assumed that you have globaly installed PHP 8.x, Composer and Docker.
+Be sure that you followed instruction stated in [Laravel Getting Started](https://laravel.com/docs/9.x#laravel-and-dockerClone) the project into desired folder

 ```
 git clone https://github.com/krdr-mft/menu-exercise.git